scriptituk/xfade-easing/README.md

 ## Summary

-This project is a port of standard easing equations, [CSS easings](#css-easings) and many [GLSL transitions](#ported-glsl-transitions) for use in tandem with easing or alone.
+This project is a port of standard easing equations, [CSS easings](#css-easings) and many [ported GLSL transitions](#ported-glsl-transitions) for use in tandem with easing or alone.
 The easing expressions can be used for [other filters](#easing-other-filters) besides xfade.

 <img src="assets/xfade-easing.gif" alt="Summary" align="right">